• Skip to primary navigation

 Brushing bread with melted butter and cooking on the grill.

-The reason we're not slicing our garlic bread into individual slices yet?
-Simply for ease of transferring to and from the grill quickly.
-Plus, smaller slices of bread can slip through the grates of your grill.
+Slice bread into large pieces for grilling - The reason we're not slicing our garlic bread into individual slices yet?
+Ease of transferring to and from the grill quickly.
+Smaller slices of bread can slip through the grates of your grill.

-• Grill your garlic bread over indirect heat.
-Bread is delicate and doesn't need much time to toast.
+Use indirect heat - Bread is delicate and doesn't need much time to toast.
 Your garlic bread can cook entirely over indirect heat (meaning not directly over hot coals).

-• To set up a charcoal grill for indirect heat, pile your hot coals into one half of the grill, leaving the other half empty.
+Set up a charcoal grill for indirect heat - Pile your hot coals into one half of the grill, leaving the other half empty.
 Grill your garlic bread on the empty half of the grill.
 Or, leave space around the edges of your grill to place your garlic bread.
 You get enough heat to toast the bread, but without the hot coals underneath to cause a flare-up.
 If needed, spread your coals out once the garlic bread is done.

-• To set up a gas grill for indirect heat, preheat your grill normally, then turn off the burners directly below where you plan to cook your garlic bread.
+Set up a gas grill for indirect heat - Preheat your grill normally, then turn off the burners directly below where you plan to cook your garlic bread.

 A whole piece of garlic bread with grill marks, placed on a wooden cutting board.